danizheleva/demo-2t-GKE-CB/readme.md

 The `two-tier-app-gke` path here points to the project name.
 Change this to your projec name in the 4 build files (under /builder directory)

+### Create repo mapping with Cloud Build & GitHub
+1. In the GCP UI navigate to Cloud Build --> Triggers --> Connect Repository.
+2. Select Github
+3. Link your GitHub account and point to correct repository.
+4. Connect (& Skip the first trigger it creates for you)

 ### Setup triggers
-Cloud Build triggers watch the source repository ang build the application when the required conditions are met.
+Cloud Build triggers which watch the source repository ang build the application when the required conditions are met.
 Here we use 3 triggers which are stored within the gcp/triggers folder.
-Use the scripts below to deploy them.
+To deploy them execute the 3 API calls bellow within folder gcp/triggers.
+If doing from Cloud Shell you will need to pull this repo into the shell so that you can access the files.

 1. Push to a branch - creates a new cluster within the GKE service with the cluster name matching the branch name